 TGm editor: Please modify the following paragraph in this subclause as shown below:

-NOTE – Group addressed traffic transmitted at the end of a DTIM beacon might be an impediment to providing QoS for uplink transmissions and in OBSSs.
+NOTE – Group addressed traffic transmitted at the end of a DTIM Beacon frame might be an impediment to providing QoS for uplink transmissions and in OBSSs.
 Therefore, APs in an overlapped environment are advised to make use of GCR-SP for group addressed traffic that consumes appreciable medium time.

 14.14.7 Power save support